Grandma's Sugar Cookies

 2 cups organic sugar

-Egg replacer equivalent for 2 eggs (I use Ener-G)
+Egg replacer equivalent for 2 eggs (we use Ener-G or “fleggs”*)

-1 cup nondairy sour cream (such as Tofutti)
+1 cup nondairy sour cream (we use Tofutti brand)

 1 teaspoon baking soda